Page cover

 The Early Removal Scheme

-Section 47 of the Nationality and Borders Act 2022 (‘NABA 2022’) amended section 260 of the Criminal Justice Act 2003 so that people serving a custodial sentence without British Citizenship can be removed 12 months before the earliest release point of their sentence.
-This was later extended to a period of 18 months before the earliest release point (this change came into affect 16th January 2024).
+• Section 47 of the Nationality and Borders Act 2022 (‘NABA 2022’) amended section 260 of the Criminal Justice Act 2003 so that people serving a custodial sentence without British Citizenship could be removed 12 months before the earliest release point of their sentence.

 Last updated